back to the MAIN INDEX

 The Ancient Jewish District

-Rome's Jewish community claims to be the oldest in the world, as it is known to exist since the late 2nd century BC, when slaves were brought here from Palestine, under roman rule.
+Rome's Jewish community claims to be the oldest in the world, as it is known to exist since the late 2nd century BC.
+In those days the Jews came to Rome mostly as slaves from Palestine, that was under Roman rule.
+But also a military alliance is remembered between Rome and Judas Maccabee, leader of the Jews uprising against the Seleucid Empire, in BC 167.

-During the early years and throughout the Middle Ages, the roman Jews had no problems in living side by side with the local Christian population; their main activity was trade.
-But hard times came during the late Renaissance, when the Church of Rome, following the Protestant schism, gave a sharp turn of the screw against the non-Christian population.
-The newly elected pope Paul IV decided to enclose the whole Jewish community within a very small enclosed area, and issued strict discriminatory laws.
-This is not the only repressive measure this pope is remembered for: in 1559 he decreed the Index of Forbidden Books, a long list of titles among which were any written works by non-Catholic authors, regardless of their subject, any edition of the Bible considered unorthodox, any book about astrology and fortune-telling.
+During the early years and throughout the Middle Ages, the community in Rome had no problems in living side by side with the Christian population; their main activity was trade.
+But hard times came during the late Renaissance, when the popes, following the Protestant schism and prompted by the following Counter-Reformation movement, gave a sharp turn of the screw against whoever failed to abide with Catholic orthodoxy.
+In 1555, the newly elected pope Paul IV decided to enclose the whole Jewish community within a very small enclave, and issued strict discriminatory laws.
+This is not the only repressive measure this pope is remembered for; in 1559 he issued the Index of Forbidden Books, a long list of titles among which were any written works by non-Catholic authors, regardless of their subject, any edition of the Bible considered unorthodox, any book about astrology and fortune-telling.

-Furthermore, it was forbidden to read the authorized Italian translation of the Bible for any woman and for those who did not know Latin (a specific permit had to be asked for this purpose!).
+Furthermore, reading the authorized Italian translation of the Bible was forbidden for any woman, and for those who did not know Latin (a specific permit was required for this purpose).

-The neighborhood where the Jews were confined was known as the Ghetto, It comprised the few narrow streets located between piazza Giudea (no longer there) by the church of Santa Maria del Pianto, the remains of the Porch of Octavia (for further details see The Rioni, Sant'Angelo, and Ettore Roesler Franz and Bygone Rome, page 5) and the river bank by the Tiber Island.
+The neighborhood where the Jews were confined was known as the Ghetto (after the name of a similar enclave that had benn established in Venice in 1516).
+It comprised the few streets located between piazza Giudea (no longer there) by the church of Santa Maria del Pianto, the remains of the Porch of Octavia (for further details see The Rioni, Sant'Angelo, and Ettore Roesler Franz and Bygone Rome, page 5) and the river bank by the Tiber Island.
+Today most of the old streets no longer exist and the general street plan of the district has considerably changed, as a comparison of the previous pictures clearly shows.

-Following the bull issued in 1555 by Paul IV, entitled Cum nimis absurdum (literally "when too much is absurd", actually "when enough is enough"), huge doors were built in order to physically close the area which the 3,000 members of the Jewish community should have lived in, which in fact is mentioned in several texts of those days as 'the enclosure of the Jews'; its surface all together was about 8 acres.
-What it looked like to the eyes of an observer is described scantily but rather precisely by an octave of Giuseppe Berneri's dialect poem Il Meo Patacca, written in the late 1600s (see also the Language and Poetry section):
+What 'the enclosure of the Jews', as it was also called in those days, might have looked like to the eyes of an observer is described scantily but rather precisely by an octave of Giuseppe Berneri's dialect poem Il Meo Patacca, written in the late 1600s (see also the Language and Poetry section):

 È un recinto di strade assai meschino,